mobialia/gwt-android-emu/readme.md

 * Intents: you can pass data in a Bundle, launch activities and services, etc.
 * Handlers and Messages
 * AlertDialogs, ProgressDialogs, Toasts...
-* Views: each HTML element is mapped to a View type, see table below
+* Views: It maps each HTML element to a View type, see table below
 * ListViews with custom adapters
 * RecyclerViews
 * Menu and MenuItems (inflating menus from xml or from code)